h6w/debian-libncurses5-alias/README.md

 Once upon a time, libncurses was packaged in Debian / Ubuntu / Whatever as "libncurses".

 At some point, it reached version 5.
-Since it was possible to have both versions installed on the same machine, and libncurse5 was quite different, the new package was called libncurses5.
+Since it was possible to have both versions installed on the same machine, and version 5 was quite different, the new package was called libncurses5.

 When libncurses reached version 6, it stayed as libncurses5 for many years for backward compatibility, and apt would even select "libncurses5 (>= 6.0.0)".